List of Bulls (rugby union) players

 This is a list of rugby union footballers who have played for the Bulls in Super Rugby, the Pro14 and United Rugby Championship competitions, and the European Rugby Champions Cup.
 The list includes any player that has played in a regular season match, semi-final or final for the Bulls, ordered by debut date and name.
-The Bulls competed in Super Rugby between 1996 and 1997 as Northern Transvaal and between 1998 and 2020 as the Bulls, competed in the Pro14 Rainbow Cup in 2021, in the United Rugby Championship from 2021 and in the European Rugby Champions Cup since 2022.
+The Bulls competed in Super Rugby in 1996 as Northern Transvaal, in 1997 as the Blue Bulls, between 1998 and 2000 as the Northern Bulls and between 2001 and 2020 as the Bulls, competed in the Pro14 Rainbow Cup in 2021, in the United Rugby Championship from 2021, in the European Rugby Champions Cup since the 2022/23 season and the EPCR Challenge Cup in 2024/25.